nobleschools/college-lists/README.md

 also produce a PDF report with one page per student, analyzing their [current college lists](./ssv_example.pdf).

-To preview the main output files, check out the 6 "reference" files (3 pdf, 3 Excel) in the tests folder.
+To preview the main output files, check out the 6 "reference" files (3 pdf & 3 Excel) in the tests folder.
 The "Network" files show the reports for a system of schools, the "Beta HS" ones for a single school, and the "Jeffie Troxler" files for a single counselor at that school.